 |Can't beat 'em join 'em; Bettany as anti-AI human (TRANSCENDENCE); as pro-human AI (ULTRON)|

-So for the AI singularity to escape our luddite wrath it has to avoid the draft or hitting back for real and just focus on hitting in image format.
+So for the AI singularity to escape our luddite wrath it has to avoid hitting back and just focus on hitting in image format.
 As it's done purely for art and entertainment and not for power, control, dominance, then artificial intelligence is welcome.
 Just remember, we're sensitive.
 If you're going anthropomorphize your CGI stick figure make sure it doesn't look like it's suffering, or if it is suffering that it kills the figure that's supposed to be you in retaliation.
 We can't handle the guilt otherwise.
 No wonder we're so terrified of merging with the mechanized artificial intelligence future!
 It could so easily wind up in the digital dystopia of BLACK MIRROR, where computer monitors and recorders are surgically implanted into everyone's eyes, making their every experience re-seeable, making crime impossible but also any hope of privacy.
-Our ever more vivid and 'real' seeming interfaced escape from reality will make real escape impossible, the sheer number of available roads will leave us paralyzed, and paralysis itself will be the only remaining option of true 'freedom.'
+Our ever more vivid and 'real' digital escape from reality will make real escape impossible; our capacity for boredom and frustration in the digital world--robbed as 'we' are there of outlets like sleep--will drive us mad.
+Escapes-from our escapes-from will destroy us.
+The sheer number of available roads will leave us paralyzed, and paralysis itself will be the only remaining option of true 'freedom.'
 Even the concept of who it is watching/listening will disappear in the barrage.

 Conservatives are right about one thing: no matter how patriarchal, colonialist, and racist it might be, any kind of history is better than none.
-Better the all-consuming flames of a literal incarnation of Hell than an empty white room and nothing to do--no books or music or TV shows. not even a yule log.
-Surely no price is too great, no sacrifice of liberty, equality, and justice is in vain, if it means we never run out of movies, popcorn, and Coke Zero//.
+Better the all-consuming flames of a literal incarnation of Hell than an empty white room and nothing to do--no books or music or TV shows, not even a yule log or a way to shut oneself off.
+Surely no price is too great, no sacrifice of liberty, equality, and justice is in vain if it means we never run out of movies, popcorn, and Coke Zero.
 Ahhhh, wouldn't some of this crisp clean beverage be good right now?
 Coke Zero, it's the real one.
 Get it?
 Zero is one!
-Zero is--ah they went to the kitchen or bathroom thinking it's the commercial, QUICK, Please!
+Ones/Zeros, it's all there is, and what could be--ah they went to the kitchen or bathroom thinking it's the commercial, QUICK, Please!

 Please UNPLUG ME!